Hello dear John Rigby,

 Here is my approach of the "Karatay pattern", and some of my flight of fancy with the Penrose tillings.

-Use the arrows to go upwards or backwards.
-If you click between the two arrows it open some shorcuts.
+Use the arrows for going on or backward.
+If you click betwin the two arrows it open some shorcuts.

 One more time i apologie for my bad english.

 At the begining it's always drawing by hand.
 Free hand on my little notebook (A6 side, white paper), while having a cofee in a nice bar (Paris is a very good city for bars).

 Looking at your Figure 1 on the table.

 I use my black fountain pen, no rule, no eraser.
 So it is a nice feeling